Seamus Hinz

 Personal Website

 This website was created to learn how to use HTML, CSS, and JavaScript.
-My goal was keep it simple and readable, yet still be memorable.
+My goal was to keep it simple and readable yet still be memorable.

 I created the 3D model using iOS' object scanning feature, then used Google's model-viewer API to display it on the page.